Dorset 'lightning strike' fire investigations continue

 Due to fears over the safety of the structure, the flames could only be tackled from outside the building.

-Crews remained at the scene overnight to help with damping down.'So sad'
+Crews remained at the scene overnight to help with damping down.

 Many students lost crucial GCSE and A Level work in the fire.